 Count the Kicks is committed to eliminating racial disparities in stillbirth

 According to the CDC, more than 24,000 babies are born still in the United States annually.
 Within that tragedy, there is another almost unspeakable sadness.
 African American women are more than twice as likely to lose their babies to stillbirth than white women.
-Nearly 7,000 of their babies are born still every year in America.
+Nearly 7,000 African American babies are born still every year in America.

 Researchers have identified several factors that contribute to this inequity.
 Experts say black women, regardless of education or income, are less likely to receive early treatment for medical conditions like gestational diabetes, preeclampsia or high blood pressure — any of which might lead to stillbirth.
 The way women of color experience society, often through systemic racism and toxic stress, has real consequences for their health and their babies.